johnshearing/Airgapped_Encrypted_Messaging/README.md

 [We show you how to make your own PrivateKeyVault here](https://github.com/johnshearing/PrivateKeyVault)

 To use this code:
-Clone or copy the repository onto your machine
-Then copy all the files into a directory which is included in your path variable.
+Clone or copy the repository onto your PrivateKeyVault into a directory which is included in your path variable.
 Then grant executible permissions to all the files.
 Finally open a terminal window and type `menu`.
+You will see a menu of all the things you can do with the PrivateKeyVault